Understanding Indulgences in Catholicism: History, Meaning, and Practice

 In the years leading up to the Reformation, Peter De Rosa in his book Vicars of Christ lists the following acts of abuses, which were commonly known within Catholicism:

 “A deacon guilty of murder could be absolved for twenty crowns.
-A bishop who assassinated a foe could be absolved for three hundred livershalf.
+A bishop who assassinated a foe could be absolved for three hundred lives half.
 Half of the German wealth went straight to the Church.
-They were exempt from all taxes and all obligations.
+They were exempt from all taxes and obligations.
 On a quite ordinary day, John XXII excommunicated one patriarch, five archbishops, thirty bishops and forty abbots.
 Their only crime – they were behind in paying the pope his taxes” (p.
 160-165).

 We also have the following shameful quote from Johann Tetzel, from 1564: